Guy Morriss: Early life and playing career

 Morriss was born in Colorado City, Texas, on May 13, 1951.
 He attended Sam Houston High School in Arlington, Texas, where he played tight end for the school's team.
 He later earned a scholarship to Texas Christian University (TCU) in Fort Worth, Texas, graduating in 1973 with a bachelor's degree in secondary education.
 He played as a guard for the TCU Horned Frogs.

-The Philadelphia Eagles selected Morriss in the second round of the 1973 NFL draft.
+The Philadelphia Eagles selected Morriss 28th overall in the second round of the 1973 NFL draft.
 As a rookie, the Eagles transitioned Morriss into a center.
 He played with the Eagles from 1973 to 1983, and started in 151 out of their 158 games in that period.
 In March 1984, the Eagles waived Morriss.
 He signed with the New England Patriots that offseason, and he played center and guard for the Patriots through the 1987 season.
 The Patriots waived Morriss before the 1988 season.
 He played in Super Bowl XV for the Eagles and as a backup to Pete Brock in Super Bowl XX for the Patriots.